 No it’s not.

-Can I eat McDonalds after completing my 24 hour fasting?
+Can I eat McDonalds for my one meal?

 Sure, but I wouldn’t eat fries and Big Macs every night.